 UNESCO also approves, having inscribed the archipelago on its list for its rich waters (which are ‘extremely important for the breeding and feeding of tuna, shark and turtle’) and its avifauna – Noronha is home to the largest concentration of tropical seabirds in the Western Atlantic.
 It’s also just a beautiful place to be.

 The beaches, even by high Brazilian standards, are spectacular, with Praia do Sancho generally considered pick of the bunch.
 The water is full of frolicking spinner dolphins and (allegedly) friendly lemon and nurse sharks.
 There are also abundant reef fish; some are nice to swim with, others turn up at delicious beach barbecues.

-The dry and high season is September-March.
+When to go: The dry and high season is September-March.
 Maximum temperatures average in the high 20°Cs year round.
 Turtle nesting and hatching season is December-July.
-How to go:

-July-August, when temperatures peak at around 15°C. This is when walruses gather, the island’s 400 plant species burst into life and cruises run.
-How to go:
+When to go: July-August, when temperatures peak at around 15°C. This is when walruses gather, the island’s 400 plant species burst into life and cruises run.

-The best times to visit are April-early June and September- November.
+When to go: The best times to visit are April-early June and September- November.
 The rainy season is December-March; July-August is very hot.

 How to go: The nearest mainland port to the archipelago is Massawa, 120km from Eritrea’s capital Asmara.
-Permits are required to visit the Dahlak islands; for tour companies licensed to take travellers there, see www.eritrea.be
+Permits are required to visit the Dahlak islands; for tour companies licensed to take travellers there, see www.eritrea.be.

 Ten volcanic islands make up Cape Verde – but most tourists see only one of them.
 Sal has an international airport and an awful lot of sand; the windsurfing’s good too.
 But there’s more to this Atlantic archipelago, lurking 570km west of Senegal.